vic-ma/howtodismantle.github.io/_posts/2025-03-25-SharePoint-Lists-in-Beast-Mode-Powered-by-Peakboard.md

 SharePoint lists may be a wise choice for data storage, especially when the data is used or processed within the Office 365 ecosystem (e.g., in Power Automate).

 Every Office 365 data source handles authentication in the same way.
-To learn more about how to authenticate against the Office 365 back end, see our [authentication guide](/Getting-started-with-the-new-Office-365-Data-Sources.html).
+To learn more about how to authenticate against the Office 365 backend, see our [getting started guide](/Getting-started-with-the-new-Office-365-Data-Sources.html).

 For this article, we'll use an issue tracker list in SharePoint as an example.
 This issue tracker list lets anyone add and track problems in the factory.
-It has a title and description text, along with some more interesting columns:
+It has a title and description, along with some more interesting columns:
 * `Assigned To` - a link to a SharePoint user.
 * `Date Reported` - the date that the report was made.
 * `Status` - a status string.

-It this article, we'll discuss how to read, process, and write all of these special columns.
+It this article, we'll explain how to read, process, and write to all of these special columns.

 ![image](/assets/2025-03-25/010.png)

 ## Configure the data source

-After successfully authenticating to the Office 365 backend, we provide the name of the SharePoint site and the SharePoint list using the two combo boxes.
-Below these combo boxes, there's a **Show user display name** options.
+After successfully authenticating with the Office 365 backend, we provide the name of our SharePoint site and SharePoint list, using the combo boxes.
+Below these combo boxes, there's a **Show user display name** option.
 We'll discuss this later.

 The first column of each SharePoint list always `ID`.
 It contains a unique number representing the row.
-We need this in order to modify or delete the data.
+We need the `ID` in order to modify or delete data.

 ![image](/assets/2025-03-25/020.png)